 Interestingly, the ancient Saxons had long celebrated a feast day for Eostre (a goddess stolen from Germanic peoples, originally Ostara) on the first full moon after the spring equinox.
 Eostre allegedly saved a wounded bird by turning it into a hare, a hare that continued to lay eggs, which it decorated and presented to Eostre.
 Both “Eostre” and “easter” are derived from an ancient word for “spring”: eastre.

-Many other related religious ideas, such as sacrifice, communion, and baptism, pre-date Judaism and Christianity.
+Many other related religious ideas, such as sacrifice, communion, baptism, and the trinity pre-date Judaism and Christianity.

 The notion that sacrificing one human being to the gods to benefit or save others is an ancient and common belief, expressed most horrifically in Mexico, India, and elsewhere.
 Sacrificing animals and first-born children were practices among the ancient Hebrews but also groups in Australia, China, the Americas, Africa, and Russia.